dos-group/vessim/docs/tutorials/1_basic_example.md

 - A **positive delta** means you have excess energy
 - A **negative delta** means you have a power deficit

-### 2. Energy Storage and Policy
+### 2. Dispatchables and Dispatch Policy

-If your microgrid has **Energy Storage** (like a battery), it can be used to balance the delta power.
-This behavior is governed by a **Dispatch Policy**.

-By default, Vessim uses a policy that tries to balance as much of the delta as possible using the battery:
+**Dispatchables** are controllable energy resources — anything whose power setpoint you can actively manage, such as batteries, diesel generators, or hydrogen electrolyzers.
+Each dispatchable reports a **feasible range** of power it can accept for a given timestep (accounting for capacity, state-of-charge, c-rate limits, etc.).

+A **Dispatch Policy** decides how to distribute the power delta across dispatchables.
+Vessim's `DefaultDispatchPolicy` iterates through dispatchables in order and allocates as much of the delta as each can handle:

-- If there is an **excess**, the battery is charged.
+- If there is an **excess**, dispatchables are charged (positive power).
-- If there is a **deficit**, the battery is discharged.
+- If there is a **deficit**, dispatchables are discharged (negative power).

-Any remaining delta that cannot be handled by the battery is exchanged with the public grid.
+Any remaining delta that dispatchables cannot absorb is exchanged with the public grid.
+You can implement custom policies (subclassing `DispatchPolicy`) for more advanced strategies, such as only charging when the grid carbon intensity is low.

+The `DefaultDispatchPolicy` also supports an `"islanded"` mode where the microgrid is not connected to the public grid — if dispatchables cannot fully balance the delta, an error is raised.

 ### 3. Grid Signals